Apprenticeships

 Australia

-Your Australian apprenticeship will be regarded nationally and can be taken overseas, perfect if you plan to do a short break in Australia and then come back to the UK to continue work or study, or if you’re planning a permanent move.
-There are plenty of websites online that allow you to search for an Australian apprenticeship, but be aware, just like the American apprenticeship requirements, most will want you to already have the right to work in Australia via a successful visa application.
+Your Australian apprenticeship will be regarded nationally and can be taken overseas.
+This is perfect if you plan to do a short break in Australia and then come back to the UK to continue work or study, or if you’re planning a permanent move.
+There are plenty of websites online that allow you to search for an Australian apprenticeship, but be aware that, most will want you to already have the right to work in Australia via a successful visa application.

 Will I get paid?

-There are numerous volunteer internships across the globe, but it is also possible to secure a paid job or apprenticeship.
-It may be that you need the money to fund your trip and lifestyle or that you just want to get experience of working in another country.
+There are numerous volunteer internships across the globe, but it is also possible to secure a paid apprenticeship abroad.
+It may be that you need the money to fund your trip and lifestyle or that you just want to get the experience of working in another country.

-Payment or salary will be explained in the job or internship specification when you apply.
-If you are unsure about any of the specifics, it is always worth checking during an interview.
-There’s nothing worse than expecting payment and misunderstanding, or finding hidden costs.
+Payment or salary will be explained in the apprenticeship specification when you apply.
+If you’re unsure about any of the specifics, it is always worth checking during an interview.
+There’s nothing worse than expecting payment and misunderstanding or finding hidden costs.

 Do my qualifications count?

-Most companies will recognise your UK qualifications, however, it is a good idea to read up on the qualifications awarded in the country you plan to work in, so that you are able to explain the level of education you have.
-You should also find out if your degree will be accepted in the particular country, same with a HNC or an HND.
+Most companies will recognise your UK qualifications.
+However, it’s a good idea to read up on the qualifications awarded in the country you plan to work in, so that you’re able to explain the level of education you have.
+You should also find out if your degree will be accepted in a particular country, same with an HNC or an HND.

 How do I apply for an apprenticeship abroad?

-It can seem very daunting to apply for an apprenticeship, internship or work abroad but luckily there are numerous companies set up to help people in this exact position.
-You should start your search by talking to a college or university careers service who will be able to show you correct websites to search through if applying for a permanent job.
+It can seem very daunting to apply for an apprenticeship, internship or work abroad.
+But luckily, there are numerous companies set up to help people in this exact position.
+You should start your search by talking to a college or university careers service who will be able to point you in the direction of resources to support your search.

 Visas?

-Before applying for an apprenticeship or work abroad it is worth checking out what the visa requirements are for that specific country.
-Some countries are harder to get a visa for than others, some can be expensive or require health checks or vaccinations, which could end up becoming very expensive.
+Before applying for an apprenticeship or work abroad, it is worth checking out what the visa requirements are for that specific country.
+Some countries are harder to get a visa for than others.
+Some can also be expensive or require health checks or vaccinations, so be sure to account for this in your decision.

 What experience will I gain?